qihexiang/LayeredMolecularEditor/README.md

 The binary files should contain:

 - lmers: The main program of LME.
 - obabelme: Tools convert other molecular files between common format to LME format.

+The binary files of x64 Linux platform is provided in releases.

 ## Examples